girlscript/winter-of-contributing/Web_Development/Javascript/Javascript Popup boxes/readme.md

 * Confirm Box
 * Prompt Box.

-* Alert Box: It is used when a warning message is needed to be produced.
-It is used to display a message to the user that requires their attention.
+* Alert Box: It is used when a warning message is needed to be displayed or produced on the screen.
+It is used to display a message to the user on the top-center on the scrren that requires their attention.
 When the alert box is displayed to the user, the user needs to press ok and proceed.

 For Example: